My Second Baby's Birth Story

-Kate’s Birth Story
+My Second Baby’s Birth Story

-When I was 33 weeks pregnant, our almost two year old daughter Margot was diagnosed with Leukemia.
+When I was 33 weeks pregnant, our almost two year old daughter was diagnosed with Leukemia.
 We were crushed.
 Devastated.
 Broken.
 Feelings of joy and excitement turned to fear and uncertainty.
 Could we do this?
 Would we even be able to enjoy this new baby?
-How would this impact Margot during treatment and how were we going to give both girls what they needed?
+How would this impact her during treatment and how were we going to give both girls what they needed?
 There’s never a good time to go through something like this, but the timing felt especially cruel.
 A cancer diagnosis and a newborn during a pandemic without any help, family, or friends around.

 Childcare and delivery during COVID